wangdicoder/tiny-ui/components/button/demo/group.md

 ### Button Group

-Buttons can be grouped by placing multiple `Button` components into a Button.Group.
+Buttons can be grouped by placing multiple `Button` components into a `Button.Group`.

 ```jsx live
 () => {